lee-dohm/code-guidelines/README.md

 * **DO NOT** catch `Exception` (or whatever the generic exception type is in the language in which you are writing code)

 Because you should only catch exceptions that you can handle or recover from (unless you're rethrowing them), you should never catch the base exception class.
 Additionally, by letting exceptions crash the application while you're developing it, you can find out what is causing problems and *fix the problems*.

-(See Martin Fowler's article [Fail Fast](http://martinfowler.com/ieeeSoftware/failFast.pdf).)
+**See also:** Martin Fowler's article [Fail Fast](http://martinfowler.com/ieeeSoftware/failFast.pdf)